Obstructions in a model category and Klein and Williams' intersection invariants: Introduction

 \subsection{Acknowledgements}

 This paper evolved from conversations with Inbar Klang, Sarah Yeakel, and Cary Malkiewich about generalizations of fixed point invariants.
 Many thanks to Inbar and Sarah for comments on an earlier version of this paper.
 Also thanks to Nima Rasekh and Dan Duggar for helping untangle confusions.
+Finally, thanks to the referee for careful reading and helpful suggestions.

 The author was partially supported by NSF grant DMS-1810779 and the Royster Research Professorship at the University of Kentucky.